cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

 objects.
 The analysis objects are no longer needed.

+### Creation & Deletion

+Take note of the `new` and `delete` function "calls."

+  1. `new` represents a call to a constructor (i.e., creating a new object)

+  2. `delete` represents an object being "deallocated" (i.e., leaving scope and being discarded).

+     *Even though Java is a Garbage Collected language wherein memory management is not handled explicitly by a programmer... designing around (and making use of) object lifetimes is **still** important.* **(Even if some teachers are cavalier in their approach.)**

 ## Further Analysis

 I will leave the intermediary steps (i.e., all steps until report generation)